 Do Uruguayans Need a Visa for Europe?

-As of 2021, Uruguayan citizens will need a travel authorization in order to enter the Schengen area.
+As of late 2022, Uruguayan citizens will need a travel authorization in order to enter the Schengen area.
 The easiest and fastest way to get one will be to apply online for an ETIAS visa waiver for Uruguayans.
 Depending on the applicant’s personal circumstances (like the length of their intended stay in Europe and the purpose of their trip) they may also be eligible to apply for other European visas.

 Find below the complete list of countries you can enter with ETIAS: